-Licorice (the herb, not the candy) is the grandfather of herbs and helps rid toxins from the body.
+Licorice -- the herb, not the candy -- is the grandfather of herbs.
+It helps get rid of toxins from the body.
 Licorice contains estrogen-like compounds that regulate hormones and relieve menopausal symptoms.
 Licorice fights inflammation, allergies, and arthritis.
 Licorice reduces stomach acid and is good in the treatment of ulcers.

-Use licorice as a remedy for bronchitis, fever, asthma, mouth sores, laryngitis, shingles, lupus, chronic fatigue syndrome, eczema, fibromyalgia, indigestion, heartburn, menstrual cramps, obesity, depression, and herpes simplex.
-Combine with astragalus, burdock root, dandelion, or wild yam for added strength.
+Use licorice to build up the immune system and as a remedy for bronchitis, fever, asthma, mouth sores, laryngitis, shingles, lupus, chronic fatigue syndrome, skin problems like eczema, fibromyalgia, indigestion, heartburn, menstrual cramps, obesity, depression, and herpes simplex.
+Combine with other immunity building herbs like astragalus, burdock root, dandelion, echinacea, and wild yam for added strength.

 Licorice stimulates bile flow and is often used as a gentle laxative.
 Mix with stewed figs for overnight relief from constipation.
 Licorice tea soothes the digestive system and is often used to treat irritable bowel syndrome.